Samurais/Natural-Language-Processing-Language-Model/README.md

 -perp Calculates Perplexity

 -p Plots the probabilities of the unigrams and bigrams in a pretty bar chart.
-(This will only work if matplotlib is installed as a python module.
-You can uncomment code that has "UNCOMMENT IF MATPLOTLIB IS INSTALLED TO GET GRAPHS WORKING" if matplotlib is installed) Otherwise, leave the lines commented.
+(This will only work if matplotlib is installed as a python module.)
+If matplotlib is installed uncomment the lines with "Uncomment for graphs" to use graphs.

 Example execution